Alice Jouenne: Early life and education

-Alice Stein was born in Chamagne (Vosges), August 14, 1873.
+Alice Stein was born in Chamagne (Vosges) on 14 August 1873.
 Of Alsatian origin, her parents fled the German occupation after the Franco-Prussian War which saw Alsace come under German rule.

 Jouenne trained as a teacher at the École Normale in Nancy, graduating in 1890.

 Career

 Her first appointment to a teaching position was in Badonviller where she worked for several years before moving to a private Parisian institution.

 In 1904, she married Victor Jouenne, a socialist and cooperator who introduced her to his ideas.
 This led to her joining the cooperative "La Prolétarienne" in the 5th arrondissement.

 Early activisism

 In 1911, while a member of the Ligue des femmes coopératrices (League of Women Cooperators), Jouenne published the pamphlet Les Femmes et la coopération (Women and Cooperation).
 The following year, she became secretary of the education committee of the new Fédération nationale des coopératives de consommateurs (National Federation of Consumer Cooperatives).

-On May 25, 1913, with the support of the General Confederation of Labour (CGT) and the Fédération communiste anarchiste (FCA) (Anarchist Communist Federation), Jean Jaurès' French Section of the Workers' International (SFIO) organized a pacifist demonstration against the Loi des Trois ans (Three Year Law).
+On 25 May 1913, with the support of the General Confederation of Labour (CGT) and the Fédération communiste anarchiste (FCA) (Anarchist Communist Federation), Jean Jaurès' French Section of the Workers' International (SFIO) organized a pacifist demonstration against the Loi des Trois ans (Three Year Law).
 Three women made speeches at the event: Jouenne, Louise Saumoneau and Maria Vérone.

 That year, Jouenne helped to establish the children's newspaper, Les Petits Bonshommes, becoming a contributor.

 In January 1913, Louise Saumoneau, Marianne Rauze, Élisabeth Renaud, Jouenne and others founded the Socialist Women's Group (Groupe des Femmes Socialistes, GDFS) for women within the SFIO.
 Jouenne was in the GDFS for ten years, during which time she joined Freemasonry's Le Droit Humain.

-Jouenne contributed to the redesign of La Voix des femmes, the first issue of which came out on October 18, 1919 and included articles by Marthe Bigot, Louise Bodin, Annette Charreau, Fanny Clar, Magdeleine Marx, Marianne Rauze, Henriette Sauret, Monette Thomas, as well as herself.
+Jouenne contributed to the redesign of La Voix des femmes, the first issue of which came out on 18 October 1919 and included articles by Marthe Bigot, Louise Bodin, Annette Charreau, Fanny Clar, Magdeleine Marx, Marianne Rauze, Henriette Sauret, Monette Thomas, as well as herself.
 She was also a journalist for L'Humanité and secretary to Marcel Cachin, director of the newspaper, until 1920 when she did not follow him in his change of direction linked to the Third International.